Nevenall/sufficient-reason/src/blades-design.md

 ### Mystick Traits

-Mages are complex beings and possess a second entire set of traits that mundane sleepers do not.
+Mages are complex beings and possess a second entire set of traits that sleepers do not.
 The awakened have Mystick traits which are used to exercise their will against reality.

 #### Arete

-the center-piece of the mystick traits is Arete, or Enlightenment according the technomancers.
+the center-piece of mystick traits is Arete, or Enlightenment according the technomancers.
 This trait is a measure of a mage's overall awakened will.
 For magickal actions and resisting mystick paradox you'll roll dice equal to your Arete.

 Arete doesn't advance without difficulty, in fact, this is often the primary pursuit of mages because advancing Arete requires completing a 20-tick downtime clock and performing some variety of seeking.